Gwen Gordy Fuqua: Early life and career

 Gwen Gordy was the first to put the idea of starting a record company into action.
-She formed a label with Roquel Davis and named the company 'Anna', after her sister.
+She formed a label with Roquel Davis and named the company Anna, after her sister.
 Davis then used his contacts to make a deal with Chess Records to distribute their new Anna label nationally.
 Gwen and Roquel both wanted Berry to become a partner with them.
 However, Berry decided to go out on his own.
 The label helped to distribute the local Tamla Records single, Barrett Strong's "Money (That's What I Want)", which became a top 40 hit in 1960.

 That year, Gordy co-wrote the ballad "All I Could Do Was Cry", which was originally offered to Erma Franklin (Aretha's sister), who almost signed with Anna Records but was rebuffed by her father, C. L. Franklin.
 The song eventually was sold by Chess Records who recorded the song with Etta James.
 Shortly after meeting Harvey Fuqua, they founded the labels Harvey Records and Tri-Phi Records, the latter label including The Spinners, who recorded their first hit with the Gordy/Fuqua composition, "That's What Girls Are Made For".

 In 1961, Motown absorbed Anna Records, signing Marvin Gaye in the process.
 The Harvey and Tri-Phi labels were absorbed by Motown two years later after that and Gordy and Fuqua accepted staff jobs with Motown, with Gordy handling business affairs, while Fuqua became a staff writer and producer.
 Alongside sister Anna, she co-headed Motown's Artist Development course and by the mid-1960s was managing acts such as the Spinners, Shorty Long, Junior Walker & the All Stars and Tammi Terrell, who signed to Motown in 1965.
 Gordy convinced Motown to allow Terrell to perform duets with Gaye.

 In 1973, Gordy had hand in adding lyrics to Marvin Gaye's composition, "Distant Lover", which became a hit single a year later after Motown released a live recording of the song.
 In 1977, Gordy founded Gwen Glenn Productions and produced for Motown acts such as High Inergy before retiring from the music business in the early 1980s.

 Personal life

 Gordy dated fellow composer Billy Davis for a number of years.
 However, the relationship imploded after Gordy got involved with Harvey Fuqua.
-Gordy and Fuqua married in 1961 and Gordy was known afterwards as Gwen Gordy Fuqua for the duration of her life, though in 1968, Gordy and Fuqua divorced.
+Gordy and Fuqua married in 1961, and Gordy was known afterwards as Gwen Gordy Fuqua for the duration of her life.
+She and Fuqua divorced in 1968.
 After most of the Spinners left Motown for Atlantic Records in 1972, she struck up a romance with ex-Spinners bandmate G.C.
-Cameron, managed his career and later marrying him.
+Cameron, managed his career, and later married him.

-The couple broke up in the late 1970s after Cameron left Motown.
-Gordy's production company "Gwen Glenn" was named after Gwen's son Glenn Gordy.
-Gordy moved to California in the early 1970s, where she'd remained until her death and lived comfortably off royalties after her career ended in the early 1980s.
+The couple separated in the late 1970s after Cameron left Motown.
+Her production company Gwen Glenn was named after Gwen's son Glenn Gordy.
+She moved to California in the early 1970s, where she remained until her death and lived comfortably off royalties after her career ended in the early 1980s.